emre/beem_tutorials/03_Delegations/03_Delegations.md

 We will go into more details with **history** function in upcoming tutorials.
 It's a function where you can get all operations related to a particular account.
 We pass ```only_ops``` parameter as ```delegate_vesting_shares``` since we're only interested in delegation operations for this script.

 **Note:** You may need to implement a simple state machine to learn which delegations are active or expired.
-If a delegation operation created with 0 VESTS, that means the previous delegation from that account is not active any more.
+If a delegation operation created with 0 VESTS, that means the previous delegation from that account is not active anymore.

 #### Outgoing Delegations